Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- OpenCV: For image processing tasks.
+- OpenCV: mostly image processing tasks.

-- Pillow: For image manipulation.
+- Pillow: image manipulation.

 Source Code: https://github.com/topics/image-processing-python